 Our vision is to be a resilient, inclusive and innovative library that continually learns and adapts to meet the changing needs of our community.

 The Kellogg-Hubbard Library is a 501c3 nonprofit that serves as the public library for six communities in central Vermont.
-We have operated continuously as a library since our beautiful granite building opened in 1896.
+We have operated continuously as a library since 1895, with only brief interruptions for a polio epidemic in 1917, the Spanish Flu in 1918, the great flood of 1927, the Flood of 1992 and the Covid-19 pandemic of 2020.
 The Senator Patrick J. Leahy Wing was added in 2001.
-We currently serve the City of Montpelier and the Towns of Berlin, Calais, East Montpelier, Middlesex and Worcester, with a combined service area population over 17,000.
-We have the second highest circulation of any public library in the state, and annual attendance at our programs averages around 10,000.
-In short, we are a dynamic library with very engaged and active patrons.
+We currently serve the City of Montpelier and the Towns of Berlin, Calais, East Montpelier, Middlesex and Worcester; a population over 17,000.

 Unfortunately the Library does not have a parking lot.
 There is metered parking on Main Street and School Street.